adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 factory function to create a matcher instance.
 The second step is not strictly needed but it makes the syntax of using the matcher nicer.

-For example, you can define a matcher to test whether an `int` is divisible by 7 and then use it like this:
+For example, you can define a matcher to out whether an `int` is divisible by 7 and then use it like this:
 ```
 using ::testing::MakeMatcher;